- SBA loans typically have lower rates and longer terms than you could otherwise qualify for with a conventional loan.

 Is it hard to get an SBA loan?

 That largely depends on your financial situation.
-The SBA is looking to provide loans for businesses that may not otherwise qualify with a normal lending institution.
+The SBA is looking to provide loans for businesses that may not otherwise qualify.
 However, that doesn't mean the SBA is looking to invest in failing businesses.

-It never hurts to apply, but if your business is in deep financial trouble that has not been caused by a natural disaster or a national economic event, like the COVID-19 pandemic, it may still be difficult to get an SBA loan.
-Yet, it is still likely easier to qualify for an SBA loan than it is for a loan with a conventional bank.
+If your business is in financial trouble – not due to a natural disaster or a national economic event, like the COVID-19 pandemic – it may still be difficult to be approved an SBA loan.

 You may need to provide more documentation, and it may take longer, but the overall qualifications for the SBA are usually less stringent compared to those of a regular bank.